sgchun/nps/README.md

    > Residual Deviance: 1621 	AIC: 1625
    > Done

 ### Running NPS on Test set #1 using SGE clusters

+To run NPS on SGE clusters, please run the following steps.
+All steps have to be run on the top-level NPS directory (`nps-1.0.0/`) and jobs should be launched with the `qsub -cwd` option.
+The option `-t 1-22` will run NPS jobs over all 22 chromosomes in parallel.

 ```
 cd nps-1.0.0/